-Contents: The Module offers students an introduction to the basics of writing a seminar thesis in general and the guidelines of the chair of production management in special.
+Contents: The Module offers students an introduction to the basics of writing a seminar thesis in general and the guidelines of the Chair of Production Management in special.
 This includes a brief introduction on how to structure a literature review and discussion.
 Additionally students will get to know the formal guidelines for their seminar papers (general style of citations, formal requirements concerning tables and figures and structure/outline) and seminar presentations (structure, slide design, basic principles of verbal presentation) at the Chair of Production Management.

-Learning outcomes: Students should be able fulfill term paper quality requirements.
+Learning outcomes: Students should be able to fulfill term paper quality requirements.
 Therefore basic principles and methods of scientific writing as well as guidelines for a coherent verbal presentation of the papers main hypotheses should be understood and implemented by participants.

-Required: Registration for production management research seminar (OPM 761) Recommended: Interest in scientific writing and research methods, Plan to write thesis at the chair of production
+Required: Registration for the Research Seminar Production Management (OPM 761)

+Recommended: Interest in scientific writing and research methods, plan to write thesis at the Chair of Production Management

 Courses Hours per week ECTS

 Lecture 2 -

 ECTS in total - -

 Form of assessment

 Lecturer/Person in charge Prof. Dr. Raik Stolletz

 Duration of module 1 Semester

-Offering Fall semester and Spring ser nester
+Offering Fall semester and Spring seme ester

 Language English / German

 Program-specific educational goals LG 5

-Range of application Mannheim Master in Manag gement, M.Sc.
-Business

-Education, Diplom Bus.
-Adu m.
+Range of application Mannheim Master in Manage Education, Diplom Bus.
+Adm